timojl/clipseg/Readme.md

 - [CLIPSeg-D64](https://github.com/timojl/clipseg/raw/master/weights/rd64-uni.pth) (4.1MB, without CLIP weights)
 - [CLIPSeg-D16](https://github.com/timojl/clipseg/raw/master/weights/rd16-uni.pth) (1.1MB, without CLIP weights)

-### Training
+### Training and Evaluation

-See the experiment folder for yaml definitions of the training configurations.
-The training code is in `experiment_setup.py`.
+To train use the `training.py` script with experiment file and experiment id parameters.
+E.g. `python training.py phrasecut.yaml 0` will train the first phrasecut experiment which is defined by the `configuration` and first `individual_configurations` parameters.
+Model weights will be written in `logs/`.

+For evaluation use `score.py`.
+E.g. `python score.py phrasecut.yaml 0 0` will train the first phrasecut experiment of `test_configuration` and the first configuration in `individual_configurations`.

 ### Usage of PFENet Wrappers